 Derived from a Latin phrase meaning “it doesn’t follow”, non-sequiturs are statements that ignore the fundamental principles of reason, to form outlandish conclusions that make no logical sense.
 They are often used to inject humour into a piece.

 An example would be – Sarah is a good surfer.
-Sarah is Australia.
+Sarah is Australian.
 Therefore, all Australians must be good surfer.

 The term nostalgia originates from a Homeric word, nostos, which means homecoming.
 It refers to a feeling that is often a mix of pleasure and sadness in the remembering of past events and longing to experience them again.